-Our membership includes the world media, members of bid city committees around the world, IOC officials and members as well as Olympic fans, businesses and athletes.
+Our membership includes the world media, members of bid city committees around the world, IOC officials and key stakeholders in the process as well as Olympic fans, businesses and athletes.
 You can join too!

-Remember, please send us a note and tell us what you want to see.
+Please explore GamesBids.com and send us a note to tell us what you want to see.

 Thanks for your support!